-- What are the different forms of writing? - How can writing be used to inform, persuade or convey ideas and meaning?
+- How can writing be used to inform, persuade or convey ideas and meaning? - How do writers choose language, structure, and tone to effectively communicate their purpose?

 Responding to Texts

 - How do events shape the individuals we become? - How do people demonstrate resilience and transformation in the face of adversity? - How do authors create meaning in their texts? - How do authors use literary devices to explore the themes and ideas of their texts?